jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-32.md

 Therefore (Part 1, Ax.
 8) it cannot move more quickly than it is impelled by the external force.
 Q.E.D.

-## Proposition 35: Whcm body B is thus moved by an external impulse, it receives the greatest part of its motion from the bodies by which it is constantly surrounded, and not from the external force.
+## Proposition 35: When body B is thus moved by an external impulse, it receives the greatest part of its motion from the bodies by which it is constantly surrounded, and not from the external force.

 Proof: Even though body B is imagined to be very large, it must be moved by even the smallest impulse (Prop.
 33 Part 2).